 Writer and photography / Ronni Mae Knepp Ronni Mae Knepp paints her negatives to create a mix between photography and painting.
 She shares here Painted Negative process here.
 The Watercolor painted negative process My process is pretty straight forward.
 I shoot 4×5 Black and White Ilford HP5 film and develop the sheet film.
-I use a flat lightbox and place … Read more
+I use a flat lightbox and place a sheet of clear transparency over it to protect the … Read more

 Writer and photography / Simone Simoncini Simone Simoncini is looking for a way for the surface of her paintings to accept more pigments and re-discovers the Sury process.
 A few months ago, I started finger painting with pastels on some scrap palladium and gum prints I had made.
-I found it difficult to get a decent amount of pigment where … Read more
+I found it difficult to get a decent amount of pigment where I wanted it to be unless I sprayed with a … Read more

 A chapter from Laura Blacklow’s book New Dimensions in Photo Processes on how to handcolor photographs.
 The chapter is instructions on hand coloring using water-based methods, oil-based method and chalk-based methods.
-Writer / Laura Blacklow Photography / Holly Roberts, Erica Daborn, Laura Blacklow and Gabriel Garcia Román Hand coloring is a means by which you can add color to a photograph, … Read more
+Writer / Laura Blacklow Photography / Holly Roberts, Erica Daborn, Laura Blacklow and Gabriel Garcia Román Hand coloring is a means by which you can add color to a photograph, photographic printing technique in this book, or digital print and … Read more

 Many alternative photographic processes can be used to print on ceramics and clay.
 In this excerpt from “Jill Enfield’s Guide to Photographic Alternative Processes”, Jill shows us how to print Pyrofoto, Laser Transfers, Gum bichromates, Cyanotypes, Silkscreen PhotoEZ and Phototransfer onto different surfaces.